 Facebook denies to launch branded phones with HTC

-LONDON Jan 27 (Reuters) - Facebook has no plans to launch Facebook-branded phones with Taiwanese smartphone maker HTC (2498.TW), it said on Thursday, following reports that it planned to launch an official tie-up next month.
+LONDON (Reuters) - Facebook has no plans to launch Facebook-branded phones with Taiwanese smartphone maker HTC, it said on Thursday, following reports that it planned to launch an official tie-up next month.

 London business newspaper City A.M. had reported that HTC would unveil two new Facebook-branded mobile phones at next month's Mobile World Congress in Barcelona, in a story that was widely picked up in other media.

-"The rumours around there being something more to this HTC device are overblown," Rose told journalists at a company event in London.
+"The rumors around there being something more to this HTC device are overblown," Rose told journalists at a company event in London.
 Asked whether the device would be Facebook-branded, he answered: "No."

 Mobile is an increasingly important driver of traffic to Facebook, which says 250 million users per month access the social network on mobile devices.